 Hiking isn’t an easy task.
 In fact, it’s one of the toughest physical activities, and it can be very hard on your legs and feet.
 Especially if you suffer from plantar fasciitis, hiking can be a real pain in the feet.

 Unless you get shoes that are designed for hiking, plantar fasciitis can be further aggravated if you go hiking in regular shoes.
-The best hiking shoes offer good grip, solid support, and soft cushioning to keep your feet comfortable all day.
-These are the best hiking shoes that you can get.
+These shoes offer good grip, solid support, and soft cushioning to keep your feet comfortable all day.
+These are the best ones that you can get.